 In 2020 :

 🐴 The Horseracing Integrity and Safety Act (S. 4547/H.R.
 1754) was signed into law, as part of an omnibus government funding and pandemic aid package.
-This legislation began with PETA‘s 2013 investigation into treatment of racehorses including Charlie’s Quest, who we jointly rescued.
-It then advanced all the way through Congress — rare for an animal protection bill.
+An early impetus for this legislation was PETA‘s 2013 investigation into treatment of racehorses including Charlie’s Quest, who we jointly rescued.
+The bill then advanced all the way through Congress — rare for an animal protection bill.
 PETA’s multi-pronged campaign to end drugging and other cruel racehorse treatment — which this Fund has long supported — was cited by The Washington Post editorial board among others, as the bill advanced to passage.

 🐴 July: In a first-of-its kind lawsuit filed in U.S. District Court in New Jersey and financed by PETA, a harness-racing bettor received $20,000 to settle his claim that he was cheated out of his winnings when a doped horse won a race in New Jersey in 2016.
 This sets an important precedent for more bettor litigation, putting trainers and owners on notice that there is a price to pay for drugging horses.
 The bettor has also agreed to donate more than 1/3 of his settlement proceeds to a racehorse adoption program - a double win for racehorses!